-Race at circuit, in several laps and different heats.
+Race at circuit, in several laps and different motos.
 The circuit must be at least 5 km (minimum) and maximum 20 km.
-The minimum number of heats is 2 and 5 in minimum 2 days.
-The total time of the race is a minimum of 40 minutes and maximum of 60 minutes.
+The number of motos is between 2 and 5 conducted in minimum 2 days.
+The total time of the each moto is a minimum of 40 minutes and maximum of 180 minutes.
 Departure, Arrival and refuelling are in the same place.

-For Skis full proof half the time and track.
+Ski division will race for half the time and track.